szymor/guidry/markdown/article_en.md

 > The whole point is that since crimes continue to be committed against me I have decided to release information to cause entire different parts of this, and other governments to bat their eyebrows.
 I am absolutely positive it has worked although I am still being drugged.
 I will continue to exponentially increase the stakes while this continues to take place in my life.

-Translation:
-> The whole point is that since crimes continue to be committed against me, I have decided to release information to cause a stir everywhere, and other governments to be stunned.
-I am absolutely sure it worked, although I am still being drugged.
-And I will continue to exponentially increase the stakes while this is part of my life.

 As for the very first one - using only open (almost the entire file system!) data, I found out that there is a user www (ftp://220.126.225.91/etc/passwd) and that he has an empty password.
 This allowed me to connect to the server remotely, but I didn't find anything particularly interesting there.
 And due to the legacy state of the SSH server on this machine, I had to tinker with the connection, and the command looks like

 > ssh www@220.126.225.91 -oKexAlgorithms=+diffie-hellman-group1-sha1 -c aes128-cbc